 SSH_USERNAME and the user can use authorization via

-SSH_PRIVATE_KEY_FILE environment variables and required by default for packer.
+SSH_PRIVATE_KEY_FILE environment variables and required by default by packer.
 This user should have administrator privileges.
-It is possible to configure a custom user and password when building the OS image, however, it requires the Konvoy Image Builder (KIB) configuration to be overridden.
+It is possible to configure a custom user and password when building the OS image, however, that requires the Konvoy Image Builder (KIB) configuration to be overridden.

 While creating the base OS image, it is important to take into consideration the following elements:

 Storage configuration: D2iQ recommends customizing disk partitions and not configuring a SWAP partition.